10 Reasons To Track Your Hospital Beds With RFID

 1. Improve utilisation

 With acute bed shortages in most NHS Trusts, making maximum use of existing beds has to be a key priority.
-RFID tracking technology can support any bed management system as it provides a level of visibility which is impossible to achieve with any manual systems.
+RFID asset tracking technology for healthcare can support any bed management system as it provides a level of visibility which is impossible to achieve with any manual systems.
 It can help identify bottlenecks, e.g. where beds have been waiting too long for repairs or cleaning and are therefore unavailable.

 2. Quickly find beds for maintenance and repair